AviralGupta7/polymer-property-prediction/Readme.txt

 Copy code

 ## Notes

 This is an academic project developed to explore the application of machine learning in polymer property prediction.
+You can access the working app at https://polymer-property-prediction.streamlit.app/